mikeoseikj/XERN/README.md

 # XERN

-A simple ARM OS written fully in QEMU for educational purposes.
+A simple ARM OS I wrote fully in QEMU for educational purposes.
 Check INFO.TXT for more information.